 The holding period varies—the long call may be held for several months to over a year, while the short calls are typically managed on a weekly or monthly basis.

-Regarding volatility considerations, the poor man’s covered call can be beneficial during periods of elevated implied volatility, as this increases the premium received from selling the short-term calls.
+Regarding volatility considerations, this techniqye can be beneficial during periods of elevated implied volatility, as this increases the premium received from selling the short-term calls.

 Strategy Structure & Mechanics